TinyBumblee/AmberR.github.io/cybr-1100-security-awareness/week1.md

 From this experience, I learned that most cyberattacks don’t begin with complex hacking tools—they often start with simple tricks like phishing or social engineering.
 I learned that you don't even have to be on a computer to get hacked.
 It could be something as simple as getting your smart doorbell hacked.
 I also realized the importance of preventative security measures, such as enabling multi-factor authentication and using strong, unique passwords.
 These tools add extra layers of protection that could have stopped the attacker from gaining access in the first place.
 I will for sure be implementing these tools in my everyday life from now on to keep my identity and my personal information safe.

 **AI Use Note:**
-I used ChatGPT to proofread my case file
+I used ChatGPT to proofread my reflection